-Bill to regulate recovery homes moves forward in Legislature
+Bill to regulate addiction recovery homes moves forward in Legislature

 Bellows’ bill would have the state adopt standards set by the National Alliance for Recovery Residences, a nonprofit affiliation of recovery house programs across about two dozen states and based in Minnesota.
 The alliance established a national standard for recovery houses that helps consumers identify the levels of services offered and compare resources and programs.

-The legislation would also make people in recovery eligible for the Bridging Rental Assistance Program.
+The legislation also would make people in recovery eligible for the Bridging Rental Assistance Program.
 The federally funded program provides housing subsidies to people with psychiatric conditions who lack the means to afford stable housing.
-The bill would amend rules to make it easier for people to use BRAP funds to pay the costs for placement in a recovery residence.
+The bill would amend rules to make it easier for people to use these funds to pay the costs for placement in a recovery residence.

-For a bill to be allowed in during the second session of the Legislature, which begins Jan.
-3, the Legislative Council must conclude that the issue it addresses is an emergency, according to the state constitution.
+For a bill to be considered during the second session of the Legislature, which begins Jan.
+3, the Legislative Council must conclude that it addresses an emergency issue, according to the state constitution.

-“If ever there were an emergency it is the drug crisis, which is taking a toll on Maine families from all walks of life,” Bellows said.
-Her bill was endorsed by a special legislative task force that was set up to find solutions to the opioid crisis.
+“If ever there were an emergency, it is the drug crisis, which is taking a toll on Maine families from all walks of life,” Bellows said.
+Her bill was endorsed by a special legislative task force set up to find solutions to the opioid crisis.
 The task force recently completed its work and forwarded a list of suggested bills, including Bellows’, to the full Legislature.

-“Future generations will hold us accountable for ability to face the drug crisis head-on and save Maine lives,” Bellows said in thanking the Legislative Council for allowing the bill to move forward in January.
-“With its decisions today, the Council showed it’s serious about taking action.”
+“Future generations will hold us accountable for the ability to face the drug crisis head-on and save Maine lives,” Bellows said in thanking the Legislative Council for allowing the bill to move forward.
+“With its decisions today, the council showed it’s serious about taking action.”

 Scott Thistle can be contacted at 713-6720 or at: